BostonTimelapse/timelapse/README.md

 Here's a rundown of the messes I made and how I cleaned them up:

-1. **mess:** For some reason or another I thought I needed to do a full update and ran `sudo apt update` then `sudo apt full-upgrade`.
+1. **problem:** For some reason or another I thought I needed to do a full update and ran `sudo apt update` then `sudo apt full-upgrade`.
 The system just hung and I could not kick off another ssh session to try and kill processes.
-I coudn't figure out what to do so I unplugged it again. it would not come back up.
+I coudn't figure out what to do so I unplugged it again.
+It would not come back up.

-	**solution:** I assumed I'd wrecked the os.
+	**solution:** I assumed I'd wrecked the os after some quick googling.
 My 2012 macbook pro has an sd card reader and was able to reimage the sd card via [rasberry pi imager](https://www.raspberrypi.org/software/) and [extfs for mac](https://www.paragon-software.com/us/home/extfs-mac/) - extfs is paid unfortunately but you can use it for free for a short time.
 Was a lot faster and easier than I thought it would be.
-I ended up buying extfs for mac.

 	**consequences:**
 	- I had to set up the pi from scratch again
 	- I was lazy about setting up a git workflow.
-Seemed complicated to me given I have no idea what I am doing.
+Seemed complicated to me at the time.
 I lost some code changes I had made that I had to rewrite.
 Not sure if it's a good or bad plan but my code lives on the sd card (everything else on the external disk)
 	- Big window of time where I wasn't pulling new images
 	- Lots of lost time and significant frustration